MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 # Fetching resources from the web

-If you need to manage resources on the web, use the the following methods of [UrlFetchApp](../reference/UrlFetchApp.md).
+If you need to manage resources on the web, use the following methods of [UrlFetchApp](../reference/UrlFetchApp.md).

 - [fetch(url)](../reference/UrlFetchApp.md#fetch-string-url-)
 - [fetch(url, params)](../reference/UrlFetchApp.md#fetch-string-url-urlfetchparams-params-)